-After seeing the quality and what some term ‘tonality’ of K10D photos, I decided to get a K10D off of eBay at at very reasonable price of €50, mint condition, original packaging, shutter count a bit over 6,000, weighing in at roughly 800 grams (the Pentax K1 weighs about 200 grams more).
+After seeing the quality and what some term ‘tonality’ of K10D photos, I decided to get a K10D off of eBay at a very reasonable price of €50, mint condition, original packaging, shutter count a bit over 6,000, weighing in at roughly 800 grams (the Pentax K1 weighs about 200 grams more).

 The menu system was a bit confusing at first, but I soon realized that the firmware (version 1.0) needed an upgrade to unlock several standard features— for example mapping ISO settings to either of the two control wheels.